IT-STAR-Technology/citrix-hypervisor-sdk/docs/getting-started.md

 ### Java

-The XenServer-SDK directory contains the following folders that are relevant to Java programmers:
+The CitrixHypervisor-SDK directory contains the following folders that are relevant to Java programmers:

 -  `XenServerJava`